Pawan-Seth03/Data-Analysis-ZOMATO/README.md

 ```

 ## Business Problems

-Q.1 Write a query to find the top 5 most frequently ordered dishes by customer called "Arjun Mehta" in the last 1 year.
+Q.1 Write a query to find the top 5 most frequently ordered dishes by customer called `Arjun Mehta` in the last 1 year.
 Q.2 Popular Time Slots - Identify the time slots during which the most orders are placed. based on 2-hour intervals.
 Q.3 Order Value Analysis - Find the average order value per customer who has placed more than 750 orders.
 Q.4 High-Value Customers - Question: List the customers who have spent more than 100K in total on food orders.